twitchtv/twirp/docs/errors.md

 ## Overview

-Twirp endpoint may return an error.
+A Twirp service may implement an endpoint that returns an error.
 For example:

 ```go
 func (s *Server) OpenDoor(ctx context.Context, req *pb.OpenDoorRequest) (*pb.OpenDoorResp, error) {